yugabyte/yugabyte-db/docs/content/latest/api/ysql/_index.md

 ---

 ## Introduction

 YSQL is a distributed SQL API that is compatible with the SQL dialect of PostgreSQL.
 Currently, the compatibility is with 11.2 version of PostgreSQL.
 It is best fit for RDBMS workloads that need horizontal write scalability and global data distribution while also using relational modeling features such as JOINs, distributed transactions and referential integrity (such as foreign keys).

 The main components of YSQL are data definition language (DDL), data manipulation language (DML), and data control language (DCL).
-A number of elements are used to construct these components including datatypes, database objects, names and qualifiers, expressions, and comments.
+A number of elements are used to construct these components including data types, database objects, names and qualifiers, expressions, and comments.
 Several other components are also provided for different purposes such as system control, transaction control, and performance tuning.

 ## Quick Start

 You can explore the basics of the YSQL API using the [Quick Start](../../quick-start/explore-ysql) steps.

-## Data Definition Language (DDL)
+## Data definition language (DDL)

 DDL commands define structures in the database, change their definitions, as well as remove them by using CREATE, ALTER, and DROP commands respectively.

 | Statement | Description |